apache/spark/PULL_REQUEST_WORKFLOW.rst

    mode.
 For PRs touching core of airflow once the PR gets approved back, the label will be restored.
    If it was manually set by the committer, it has to be restored manually.

-.. note:: Note that setting the labels and adding comments might be delayed, due to limitation of Github Actions,
+.. note:: Note that setting the labels and adding comments might be delayed, due to limitation of GitHub Actions,
       in case of queues, processing of Pull Request reviews might take some time, so it is advised not to merge PR immediately after approval.
 Luckily, the comments describing the status of the PR trigger notifications for the PRs and they provide good "notification" for the committer to act on a PR that was recently approved.

-The PR approval workflow is possible thanks two two custom Github Actions we've developed:
+The PR approval workflow is possible thanks two two custom GitHub Actions we've developed:

 * `Get workflow origin <https://github.com/potiuk/get-workflow-origin/>`_
 * `Label when approved <https://github.com/TobKed/label-when-approved-action>`_